sfregosi/agate/README.md

 AGATE

-Acoustic Glider Analysis Tools Environment
+Acoustic Glider Analysis Tools and Environment

 These are the collection of tools I use for piloting acoustic gliders, processing glider positional and environmental data, and analyzing